House passes bill to prohibit discrimination based on hair | WTOP News

 Supporters pointed to a 2019 study by Dove that showed that one in five Black women working in office or sales settings have said they had to alter their natural hair.
 The study also found Black students are far more likely to be suspended for dress code or hair violations.

-Coleman, a New Jersey Democrat, began to work on the proposal after two incidences of discrimination made national headlines.
+Coleman, a New Jersey Democrat, began to work on the proposal after two incidents of discrimination made national headlines.
 One involved Mya and Deanna Cook of Malden, Massachusetts.

 For refusing to comply, Deanna, a runner who had qualified for the state finals, was kicked off the school track team.
 Mya was removed from the softball team and told she couldn’t attend the prom.